Citizen Complaint Inspections

 Complaint inspections are done when a citizen is concerned about a potential fire hazard.
 Complaints can be related to buildings or brush management/weed abatement.
 Only complaints within the City of San Diego are inspected.
 For areas outside of the City, contact the jurisdiction of the address in question.

-See Brush Management/Weed Abatement for a description of "brush" and A City of San Diego Guide to Fire Safety and Brush Management for Private Property for brush management requirements.
+See Brush Management/Weed Abatement for a description of "brush" and A City of San Diego Guide to Fire Safety and Brush Management for Private Property (PDF) for brush management requirements.

 Weeds are an issue when they create the following problems: